 As I mentioned before, I have a bottle of flat tonic water in my fridge.
 I don’t want to throw it out, so I took a look around for other ways to use it.

-I say that because I’m not sure that you can always substitute tonic water for club soda in household uses.
+I say that because I’m not sure that you can always substitute tonic water for club soda for household uses.
 However, after looking around, I came up with seven solid uses that I was willing to try.

 4. Stain Remover